BenTaylorPublic/screeps/README.md

 ## TODO
 ### Working on
 ```
-Digging & Lab logic
-    Digging room logic
-        Digger role
-        Spawning hauler
-        Hauler role (if it's different to normal hauler?)
+Testing of digger, and hauler
 ```
 ### Short term
 ```
 Digging & Lab logic
-    Checklist (unordered):
-        Stage 7.9 -> 8, labs
     Checklist (in order):
+        Run digging logic every 100 ticks
         LimitLower logic to create TransferToRoom orders
         BankLinkers to obey TransferToRoom orders (bank to terminal)
         Terminal to obey TransferToRoom orders
         BankLinkers to unload from TransferToRoom orders
-            They should unload anything in terminal that isn't in a current order
+            They should unload anything in terminal that isn't in a transfer out order
+    Checklist (unordered):
+        Stage 7.9 -> 8, labs
+        Buffing
     Lab Memory
         MyRoom will have an id of a buffing one
             Next to bank
             BankLinker will be responsible for it
-        Rest will use the 8 format but 1 missing
+        Rest will use the person format but 1 missing
         Should be stored in MyRoom.Labs
         Array of 2 for center ones
+            id
         Array of 7 for outside ones
+            id
+            cooldownTill
         Hopefully I can get it to assign the memory manually with 1 flag saying "lab-buffer"
 ```
 ### Mid term:
 ```

-PowerScav
-    Use ScavengeController
+Stage 8 rooms using terminal to feed < stage 8 rooms
+    Bank linkers will unload terminals when > a constant
+    Not sure about transfering TO room logic yet

+Haulers
+    Dont use array
+    Remove cooldown logic
 ```
 ### Long term:
 ```